The Snow Walker: Plot

 After hearing the sound of a distant aircraft, Charlie realizes they never should have abandoned the crash site.
 He decides they should return to their aircraft, which he believes has surely been discovered by now.
 They set out together, but this time he is much better equipped with the watertight boots that Kanaalaq made for him.
-Along the way, the ailing young Inuit woman teaches the hot-tempered pilot the way to live in the tundra, and the two form a bond of respect and friendship.
+Along the way, the ailing young Inuk woman teaches the hot-tempered pilot the way to live in the tundra, and the two form a bond of respect and friendship.
 When they discover the ruins of another aircraft crash, Kanaalaq shows Charlie how to prepare a corpse for the afterlife in a stone burial cairn with the person's tools placed inside.
 She tells him that when a person is called to the afterlife, where there is much wildlife for hunting, they need the appropriate tools.

 When Charlie and Kanaalaq arrive back at the crash site, they discover no sign of rescuers, and Charlie becomes deeply depressed, convinced they will not survive the oncoming winter.
 Kanaalaq, however, understands how to survive in this harsh land, and she prepares a caribou hunt.
 She places inuksuit — multiple stone structures used by the Inuit to guide caribou into areas where hunters can easily harvest them.
 She is able to elicit Charlie's help, and together they kill three caribou, which will provide sufficient food and pelts for the winter.

 One night, Kanaalaq reveals how her father died in a snowstorm, and how her mother wandered off to die so that her children would have enough food to live.
 After Kanaalaq uses the pelts to create suitable winter clothing for Charlie, Charlie and Kanaalaq set out together across the tundra hoping to reach an Inuit camp or village to the north.
 In the coming days, Kanaalaq's condition worsens, and Charlie is forced to carry her on a sleigh he built using the valuable walrus tusks.
-One morning, Charlie discovers that Kanaalaq too has wandered off so that he might live.
+One morning, Charlie discovers that Kanaalaq has wandered off so that he might live.
 He follows her tracks in the snow, which lead to a white owl.
 He builds a stone burial cairn for Kanaalaq, placing her hunting and fishing tools, and the valuable walrus tusks inside for the afterlife.